-- 3.1 The Contractor must ensure that all materials scaffold components are satisfactory for use, have not been subject to deterioration, and conform to the relevant British Standards (BS) and European Standards (EN). - 3.2 For system scaffolds, materials must comply with the National Access & Scaffolding Confederation (NASC) code of practice for the hire, sale and use of system scaffolds. - 3.3 All components for system scaffolds must comply with BS 12810:2003 and be able to withstand all loadings as described in the manufacturer's user guide. - 3.4 All scaffold tubes must be galvanised and comply with BS EN 39:2001 and to be marked in such a way as to identify the scaffolding company who own them. - 3.5 All scaffold boards must be inspected to the standard meet the requirements of BS 2482:2009. - 3.6 All scaffold fittings must comply with BS EN 74-1:2005.
+- 3.1 The Contractor must ensure that all scaffold components are satisfactory for use, and conform to the relevant British Standards (BS) and European Standards (EN). - 3.2 For system scaffolds, materials must comply with the National Access & Scaffolding Confederation (NASC) code of practice for the hire, sale and use of system scaffolds. - 3.3 All components for system scaffolds must comply with BS 12810:2003 and be able to withstand all loadings as described in the manufacturer's user guide. - 3.4 All scaffold tubes must be galvanised and comply with BS EN 39:2001 and to be marked in such a way as to identify the scaffolding company who own them. - 3.5 All scaffold boards must meet the requirements of BS 2482:2009. - 3.6 All scaffold fittings must comply with BS EN 74-1:2005.